witchstit/witchst.it/survival_guide.md

 ## DON'T JUST SURVIVE

 Now that you've made it this far, you might be asking yourself... wait, why are we putting ourselves through all this?
-That's a good question, and one that every Ttitterer can only answer for themselves.
+That's a good question, and one that every Titterer can only answer for themselves.
 Ultimately, this Guide is here to help you get through the Survival parts with enough resources left to do something extraordinary in a beautiful, challenging place.

 ### Art
 There are some experiences we only get to have in isolated, hard to reach places.
 What would you love to see at Witch's Tit?
 Well if you don't bring it, who will?

 **Lighting up yourself,** your camp, and your art are always important, but even more so in the dark half of the year.
 We will only get about 10 sunlit hours a day, and 14 hours of darkness.
 Will your lights last overnight?
 How will the batteries fare in the cold?

 **Are you interested in bringing a big project** - maybe an effigy to burn, a mutant snow mobile, a semi-permanent structure?
 We already love the way you think, and want to help!
-Please fill out the theme camp form (even if you are by yourself) and we will get you in contact with the right person.
+Please fill out the theme camp form linked to on the <a href="https://witchst.it/event_details.html#theme_camp">Event Details</a> page(even if you are by yourself) and we will get you in contact with the right person.

 Does your art involve **Flame Effects, Poofers, or Pyrotechnics**?
 Definitely fill out the theme camp form (even if you are by yourself) to let us know what you have in mind.
 There are special considerations for flammable materials in extreme cold, and we want to make sure you have access to knowledge and resources particular to your set-up.
 Make sure you know all relevant laws and regulations, well enough that you can explain them to a law enforcement officer who may not have encountered a fire performance in their jurisdiction before.